-- Probate (when the deceased person left a valid will and an executor is acting
+- Grant of Probate (when the deceased person left a valid Will and an executor is acting)

-These different types of grants of representation appoint people known as personal representatives to administer the deceased person’s estate and assets
+These different types of grants of representation appoint people known as personal representatives and gives them the legal authority to administer the deceased person’s estate and assets.

 The Probate Service is currently made up of:

 - 11 District Probate Registries